-Continuing with our exploration of making text look better (see Tips for Better Text, Pt.
-1), today let's have a look at leading.
+Continuing with our exploration of making text look better (see node#272), today let's have a look at leading.
 Like kerning, leading is another trick page-layout gurus have had up their collective sleeves for eons, though for a lot of folks, the terminology is completely foreign.
 If you have ever put extra returns between lines of text to create space, or wondered how designers make lines of type appear all squashed together, then this tutorial is for you.

 Before I show you how to adjust leading in Photoshop, let's define it.

 Leading, in typography, refers to the amount of white space between lines of type.
 The term originates back when type was physically set by hand onto the printing press, when printers used strips of lead in various thicknesses to create extra space.

 Leading is specified in points, just like type, and it includes the point size of the type itself.
 For example, 10 point type with 10 point leading would create lines that almost touch each other, and is referred to as "solid leading."
 By default, leading in Photoshop is set to Auto, which is approx. 120% of the type point size, meaning for 10 point type the leading would be 12 point.

 Here's some example text to visually illustrate what we're talking about: